 OSHA 10-Hour general courses cover universal topics: Introduction to OSHA, General Safety and Health Provisions, Emergency Plans, Personal Protective Equipment, and Hazard Communication.
 A few of the topics are specific to industrial work like Electrical and Machine Guarding Safety.

-Topics that require additional training are as varied as Bloodborne Pathogens, Ionizing and Non-Ionizing Radiation, and Confined Spaces.
+Topics that require additional training are as varied as Bloodborne Pathogens certification, Ionizing and Non-Ionizing Radiation, and Confined Spaces.

 other health and safety threats